Chapter 4 Modifying DaSEH Materials Leaf

 }

-This can be applied to a slide by putting {.codesmall} next to a slide title like so:
+To change a single slide you can put {.codesmall} next to a slide title like so:

 ## slide name {.codesmall}